What Dating Is For

 Closeness grows, but direction does not.

-Bonding happens naturally through time, proximity, and vulnerability.
+Bonding happens naturally through time, presence, proximity, shared experience, and vulnerability.

 It is a bodily and emotional process, not a choice of the will.